ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 The portal allows the Global Admin to map the available Document types to a Document category.
 This feature helps the country define as to which document falls under which category.
 Each Document can be mapped to multiple categories depending on the country's requirement.

 #### 6.3.4 Manage Location Data (View, Create, Update, Activate, Deactivate)
+#### A. View Location Data
 The Global Admin can view list of all the Locations created by the country on the Admin UI portal.
+This list of locations defined shows up on the Pre-Registration and Registration UI while typing the address.
 The portal shows both activated or deactivated Locations Types.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).

-#### A. Create/Update Location Data
+#### B. Create/Update Location Data
 Using the portal, Global Admin can create/update the location data by providing location name and the parent hierarchy of that location.
 A location needs

 A Location needs to be created in both configured Primary and Secondary language.
 Although the Portal will allow creation of a Location in only primary language but will not allow activation of that Location until data for that Location is not updated for all the languages.
 A deactivated Location will not show up on the Pre-Registration/Registration Client UI.